International Special Students, Visiting Researchers, and Other Scholars

 Applicant's English language skills

 Gallaudet will determine the skill level in English that it feels is appropriate to help ensure an applicant's academic success at the University.
-For undergraduates, these standards comply with ACT, and for graduates, they comply with the Test of English as a Foreign Language (TOEFL) or by an alternative measure adopted by certain graduate programs.
-If the applicant has difficulty in taking these tests, an alternative test may be acceptable, such as the International English Language Testing System (IELTS), although any alternative must be approved by Gallaudet.
+For undergraduates, these standards comply with ACT, and for graduates, they comply with the Test of English as a Foreign Language (TOEFL).
+TOEFL will accommodate deaf and hard of hearing students, such as waiving the spoken part of the test and having a sign language interpreter explain the instructions.
+Students must request the accommodations themselves.
+Go to the link for more information.
+If an applicant has difficulty in taking either of these tests, an alternative test may be acceptable, such as the International English Language Testing System (IELTS), although any alternative must be approved by Gallaudet.
+The applicant should arrange to have the English test results provided to Gallaudet by the application deadline.
+If the applicant has difficulty in taking either of these tests, an alternative test may be acceptable, such as the International English Language Testing System (IELTS), although any alternative must be approved by Gallaudet.
 The applicant should arrange to have the English test results provided to Gallaudet by the application deadline.

 Applicant's American Sign Language skills